stefaniehansen/pivot/DEVELOPMENT.md

 ### Creating a Language Map
 Create a language map with a name formatted like `<programming language>-<human language>.json` in `./language-maps`.
-You may use `javascript-spanish.json` as a guide.
-The keys are javascript keywords and the values are translated keywords.
+You may use `javascript-template.json` to get started.
+The keys should be javascript keywords and the values should be translated keywords.
 Currently, we only support Javascript transpilation.

 ### Contributing a Keyword Syntax Rule
 We use [sweet.js](https://www.sweetjs.org/) to parse and transpile code.
 Take a look at their documentation to get a sense